Comunitea/external_ecommerce_modules/seo_base/README.rst

 You can use the back-end part for the change of cache time and set robots.txt content.

+Set this in Website > SEO Configuration > Robots.txt

 ECommerce category & product friendly URL's
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Product and ECommerce public category redirecting from custom Odoo URL to new friendly URL en base of SLUG field.
+Product and ECommerce public category redirecting from custom Odoo URL to new friendly URL by SLUG field.

+This part works with shop access rules prevent redirection by user

 - For products: **from** *EXAMPLE.COM/shop/product/sku-product-name-id* **to** *EXAMPLE.COM/product/product-name*
 - For public categories: **from** *EXAMPLE.COM/shop/category/category-name-id* **to** *EXAMPLE.COM/category/category-name*